COVID-19 pandemic in Singapore: Stranded Malaysia-based workers

-On 16 March 2020, the Malaysian government announced the movement control order (MCO) that took effect on 18 March 2020, preventing Malaysians from leaving the country.
+On 16 March 2020, the Malaysian government announced the start of the Movement Control Order (MCO) that took effect on 18 March 2020, preventing Malaysians that were staying in Singapore at the time, many of which were also working in Singapore, from leaving the country.
 With approximately 300,000 Malaysians, or almost a tenth of Singapore's labour force working in Singapore, the MCO would have been expected to significantly affect Singapore's economy, including sectors providing essential services.

-The MCO caused long queues at immigration checkpoints as Malaysian workers in Singapore scrambled to collect their belongings and return to Singapore, while Singaporeans returned home.
+The announcement of the MCO resulted in long queues at immigration checkpoints as Malaysian workers in Singapore scrambled to collect their belongings and return to Singapore, while Singaporeans returned home.
 Various firms across Singapore rushed to find temporary accommodation for their workers before the MCO took effect.
 The Singapore government advised workers to try to stay with relatives, friends, and colleagues, and seek housing in hotels, dormitories and rental flats if this was not possible.
 The government also provided $50 for each worker per day, up to 14 days to support employers finding accommodation.
 As of 17 March, the government announced that 10,000 Malaysian workers had been matched with temporary housing.
 Some workers could not immediately find accommodations and resorted to sleeping in public areas.
 In response, Ministry of Social and Family Development repurposed Jurong East Sports Hall into a temporary relief area for remaining Malaysian workers who were unable to find temporary accommodations immediately after the MCO took effect, while the Ministry of Manpower stepped up patrols to look out for such stranded workers.
 A number of residents also stepped up to offer their spare rooms to accommodate Malaysian workers at little to no cost.

-The MCO resulted in suspension of all bus services between Johor Bahru and Singapore.
-While the KTMB Shuttle Tebrau train service continues to operate between the two checkpoints, only citizens returning to their respective countries are allowed to board.
+The MCO resulted in the suspension of all bus services between Johor Bahru and Singapore.
+While the KTMB Shuttle Tebrau train service continued to operate between the two checkpoints, only citizens returning to their respective countries are allowed to board.
 The lockdown also sparked fears of food shortages, triggering a second wave of panic buying and hoarding of essential items.
 On 26 April, Malaysia announced that Malaysians wanting to return to Malaysia will need to obtain permits from the Malaysian High Commission in Singapore.
-However, only 400 of such permits will be issued daily.
+However, only 400 of such permits were issued daily.